-Under California law, a health care provider (doctor, nurse, chiropractor, etc.) is negligent if he/she fails to use the level of skill, knowledge, and care in diagnosis and treatment that other reasonably careful medical professionals would use in the same or similar circumstances.
-This level of skill, knowledge, and care is sometimes referred to as ''the standard of care.''
-In general, if a suit goes to trial, a judge or jury must determine the level of skill, knowledge, and care that other reasonably careful health care professionals would use in the same or similar circumstances, based only on the testimony of the expert witnesses.
+Under California law, a health care provider (doctor, nurse, chiropractor, etc.) is negligent if he/she fails to use the level of skill, knowledge, and care in the diagnosis and treatment of a patient that other reasonably careful medical professionals would use in the same or similar circumstances.
+This level of skill, knowledge, and care is sometimes referred to as ”the standard of care.”
+Quite often, the parties to a medical malpractice case will disagree as to what the standard of care required a Defendant provider to do in a particular setting.
+If such a malpractice suit goes to trial, the judge or jury must determine the level of skill, knowledge, and care that other reasonably careful health care professionals would use in the same or similar circumstances, based on the testimony of the competing expert witnesses.
+For this reason the outcome of a medical malpractice case is often difficult to predict, and it is very important to have an experienced attorney on your side.

 - Botched surgery